HangyBoi/Slice-of-Post-Soviet-Yard/README.md

 ---

 ## 📚 Technical Deep Dive (Wiki)
-I have documented the entire engineering process in the Wiki.
-Click a section to dive in:
+### I have documented the entire engineering process in the Wiki - [CLICK TO DIVE IN](https://github.com/HangyBoi/Slice-of-Post-Soviet-Yard/wiki).
+Or select a section below.

 ### [📐 A. The Living World (Geometry)](https://github.com/HangyBoi/Slice-of-Post-Soviet-Yard/wiki/A.-The-Living-World:-Engineering-Reactive-Geometry)
 * **Terrain Blending:** How I ditched Splat Maps for **Render Textures** to ground the grass.